Are you looking for the latest CMS market share trends and usage stats?

 - In 2011, around 76% of all websites were hand-coded.
 By 2022, this figure had fallen to around 33%.

-- Today, over 78 million websites use a content management system.
-That’s around 58% of all websites.
+- Today, over 76 million websites use a content management system.

-- When we look at the top 1 million websites based on traffic, almost 900,000 use a CMS.
-That’s nearly 90%.
+- When we look at the top 1 million websites based on traffic, over 900,000 use a CMS.

 - However, experts warn that content management systems may be less popular in the business space.
 This is due to the higher costs of setting up a CMS for business use and a lack of CMS knowledge among small-to-medium enterprises.